Jonathan-Goldstein/WeatherDashboard/README.md

 # Weather Dashboard - Task:
-Aa a traveler I want to see the weather outlook for multiple cities so that I can plan a trip accordingly.
+As a traveler I want to see the weather outlook for multiple cities so that I can plan a trip accordingly.

 # The Application: